Warrenpoint ambush: First explosion

-On the afternoon of 27 August, a British Army convoy of one Land Rover and two four-ton lorries—carrying soldiers of the 2nd Battalion, Parachute Regiment—was driving from Ballykinler Barracks to Newry.
+On the afternoon of 27 August, a British Army convoy of one Land Rover and two four-tonne vehicles—carrying soldiers of the 2nd Battalion, Parachute Regiment—was driving from Ballykinler Barracks to Newry.
 The British Army were aware of the dangers of using the stretch of road along the Newry River and often declared it out of bounds.
 However, they would sometimes use it to avoid setting a pattern.

-At 16:40, as the convoy was driving past Narrow Water Castle, an 800 lb fertiliser bomb, hidden among strawbales on a parked flatbed trailer, was detonated by remote control by IRA members watching from across the border in County Louth.
+At 16:40, as the convoy was driving past Narrow Water Castle, an 800 lb fertiliser bomb, hidden among strawbales on a parked flatbed trailer, was detonated by remote control by Provisional IRA members watching from across the border in County Louth.
 The explosion caught the last lorry in the convoy, hurling it on its side and instantly killing six paratroopers, whose bodies were scattered across the road.
-There were only two survivors amongst the soldiers travelling in the lorry; they both received serious injuries.
-The lorry's driver, Anthony Wood (aged 19), was one of those killed.
+There were only two survivors amongst the soldiers travelling in the vehicle; they both received serious injuries.
+The lorry's driver, Anthony Wood, was one of those killed.
 All that remained of Wood's body was his pelvis, welded to the seat by the fierce heat of the blast.

 According to the soldiers, immediately after the blast they were targeted by rifle fire from the woods on the Cooley Peninsula on the other side of the border, and this view was supported by two part-time firefighters assisting the wounded, who were "sure they had been fired on from the Omeath side of the water".
-Shortly afterwards, the two IRA members arrested by the Garda Síochána (the Republic of Ireland's police force) and suspected of being behind the ambush, were found to have traces of gunsmoke residue on their hands and on the motorbike they were riding.
-The IRA's first statement on the incident, however, denied that any shots had been fired at the troops, and according to Royal Ulster Constabulary (RUC) researchers, the soldiers might have mistaken the sound of ammunition cooking off for enemy gunfire.
-Nevertheless, at the official inquiry the soldiers declared on oath that they had been fired on.
+Shortly afterwards, two Provisional IRA members were arrested by the Garda Síochána (the Republic of Ireland's police force) and suspected of being behind the ambush, were found to have traces of gunsmoke residue on their hands and on the motorbike they were riding.
+The Provisional IRA's first statement on the incident, however, denied that any shots had been fired at the troops, and according to Royal Ulster Constabulary (RUC) researchers, the soldiers might have mistaken the sound of ammunition cooking off for enemy gunfire.
+Nevertheless, at the official inquiry the soldiers declared, on oath, that they had been fired on.

 The surviving paratroopers radioed for urgent assistance, and reinforcements were dispatched to the scene by road.
-A rapid reaction unit was sent by Gazelle helicopter, consisting of Lieutenant-Colonel David Blair, commanding officer of the Queen's Own Highlanders, his signaller Lance Corporal Victor MacLeod, and army medics.
-Another helicopter, a Wessex, landed to pick up the wounded.
-Colonel Blair assumed command once at the site.
+A rapid reaction unit was sent by Gazelle helicopter, consisting of Lieutenant-Colonel David Blair, commanding officer of the Queen's Own Highlanders, his signaller Lance Corporal Victor MacLeod, and several army medics.
+Another helicopter, a Westland Wessex, landed to pick up the wounded.
+Colonel Blair assumed command upon arriving at the site.